-The deployment and return of serving family members can disrupt study.
-It can also lead to emotional and behavioural difficulties.
+- Challenges to wellbeing may also affect their experience of education.
+For example, the deployment and return of serving family members can disrupt study or lead to emotional and behavioural difficulties.

-Students with serving parents often also take on caring responsibilities.
-The Children’s Society notes that young carers in military service families are less likely to be identified as young carers.
-So they are less likely to receive support than young carers in civilian families.
+- Students with serving parents often also take on caring responsibilities.
+The Children's Society notes that young carers in military service families are less likely to be identified as young carers, and therefore less likely to receive support.

 - There are localities with higher concentrations of students from military families than others, notably in the vicinity of military bases.
 However, service children are likely to be educated in schools that are within reach of all higher education providers.